jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 #### Validation messaging

 Ensure that colour alone is not being relied on convey meaning in validation messaging.
 It can be nice UX (user experience) to include a suitable icon along with the message, for example an exclamation with an error.
-If this can't be acheived, [ensure messaging is well-written](https://design-system.service.gov.uk/components/error-message/#be-clear-and-concise).
+If this can't be achieved, [ensure messaging is well-written](https://design-system.service.gov.uk/components/error-message/#be-clear-and-concise).

 Make sure that the messaging is suitably announced to assistive technology.
 This can be done via a live region.
 When we think about errors on inputs in particular, not having this surfaced immediately could create barriers for people relying on using a form to complete a journey/access a vital service.